Zhabonchik/public-obsidian-vault-java-concurrency/content/notes/On intellectual respect.md

 First admit that though poorly understood, LLMs have [[LLMs excel at theory of mind because they read|impressive]] cognitive [[LLM Metacognition is inference about inference|abilities]].
 Then, imbue them with [meta-methods](http://www.incompleteideas.net/IncIdeas/BitterLesson.html) by which to explore that potential.
 Finally, your respect and trust may be rewarded with [something approaching agentic](https://youtu.be/tTE3xiHw4Js?feature=shared).

-Plastic's specific project in this direction is [Honcho](https://honcho.dev), a framework that [[User State is State of the Art#^5394b6|trusts the LLM to model user identity]] so that you can trust your apps to extend your agency.
+Plastic's specific project in this direction is [Honcho](https://honcho.dev), a framework that [[ARCHIVED; User State is State of the Art#^5394b6|trusts the LLM to model user identity]] so that you can trust your apps to extend your agency.

 <div class="tweet-wrapper"><blockquote class="twitter-tweet"><p lang="en" dir="ltr">honcho exists to maximize the dissipation of your agency</p>&mdash; Courtland Leer (@courtlandleer) <a href="https://twitter.com/courtlandleer/status/1759324580664000617?ref_src=twsrc%5Etfw">February 18, 2024</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script></div>